Amelia Jackson: Life in Exeter College

 Amelia Jackson was ideally suited to the responsibility that her second marriage had brought on her.
 She was intelligent and cultivated and took a lively interest in all the activities of the college.
 As a keen amateur musician, she attracted to her drawing room many fine musicians.
 She entertained every undergraduate to Sunday lunch at least twice a year.
 Her interest in the Chapel services and the choir extended to her presenting the chapel with a new hymnbook which was widely considered an improvement on the previous edition.
 Amelia not only possessed leadership skills but her personality commanded respect and affection from those around her.
 She once told her husband that her mother had predicted ‘that nature had formed her to be the head of a large establishment’.
 As Exeter's First Lady she blossomed in the role of the Rector's wife, providing a focus for the social and cultural life of the college and, in so doing, won the respect and affection of all who knew her.

 Life after Exeter College

-After the Rector resigned in 1913 the Jacksons lived at 18 Bardwell Road, north Oxford, where they continued to receive visitors.
+After the Rector resigned in 1913, the Jacksons lived at 18 Bardwell Road, north Oxford, where they continued to receive visitors.
 They also spent much of their time after 1913 in their house in the Lake District, Singleton Park, entertaining visitors with the same characteristic warmth.
-Amelia's consideration for people from every walk of life, whether they were distinguished colleagues of her husband's or the kitchen staff, was one of her most endearing characteristics; all were treated with kindness and civility.
+Amelia's consideration for people from every walk of life, whether they were distinguished colleagues of her husband's or the kitchen staff, was one of her endearing characteristics; all were treated with kindness and civility.

 In 2013 Exeter College created the Amelia Jackson Society to thank and recognise those alumni and Friends who have pledged a legacy gift to the college.
 The Society members meet annually for talks by Fellows and Amelia Jackson Scholars (postgraduate students), a luncheon, and a recital by members of the Chapel Choir.